 Entry donations start at $15 for 12 photos (3 images maximum per category).
 All proceeds support wildlife habitat conservation and restoration in North Carolina.
 There will be one adult winner per category (professional and amateur) plus one overall youth winner (18 and under).
 Shutterbugs must submit their images electronically by July 31.
 Photographs submitted in previous contests have been featured on NCWF’s website, social media accounts, quarterly journals, postcards and bookmarks.
 Good luck, and start snapping those memorable NC photos!

 Photo contest runs May 1 - July 31, 2022

-No more than three photographs can be entered in each category per person.
+No more than three photographs may be entered in each category per person.
 Color or black and white images are eligible.

-- Categories include: Carolina Critters, People in Nature, Scenes of North Carolina, and Trail Camera Captures.
+- Categories are: Carolina Critters, People in Nature, Scenes of North Carolina and Pollinators & Insects.

-- Entries may originate in any format-including but not limited to digital files, digital prints, color transparencies, color prints, or black and white prints-as long as they are submitted as digital files.
+- Entries may originate in any format (including digital files, digital prints, color transparencies, color prints or black and white prints) as long as they are submitted as digital files.

 - Photos must meet the minimum size of 1500 pixels width or height, or 5 inches width or height at 300 pixels per inch, or 2 MB file size.

 - Photos must not exceed the maximum size of 2400 pixels width or height, or 8 inches width or height at 300 pixels per inch, or 11 MB file size.